ropensci/dev_guide/README.md

 If you're an associate editor, you can also push directly to `master` for small fixes.
 We shall use PRs to `dev` for discussing larger updates, and PR from `dev` to `master` for each release.

 If you're an associate editor and you want to render the book locally you need to install `bookdown` and the other dependencies stated in [DESCRIPTION](DESCRIPTION) in particular use `devtools::install_github("bergant/airtabler")`, and [get and store an Airtable API key following their instructions](https://github.com/bergant/airtabler#get-and-store-the-api-key) (if you're not an editor, you don't have access to our Airtable base).
-Then use `bookdown::render_book('index.Rmd', 'bookdown::gitbook')` and the book will be generated in an `_output` folder.
+Then use `bookdown::render_book('index.Rmd', 'bookdown::gitbook')` and the book will be generated in the `_book` folder; you can open the book on the command line by doing `open _book/index.html`.

 # Meta